BEST RESTAURANTS AND BARS OPENING IN LONDON IN FEBRUARY 2026

 Opening Date: 24 February 2026

-The team behind The Tamil Prince and The Tamil Crown is opening Tamila in Soho, its most central (and flagship), location to date.
-Taking over the former Obica Mozzarella bar, the two-floor restaurant will serve a modern take on South Indian curry house classics, led by executive chef Prince Durairaj, with dishes inspired by his heritage.
+The team behind The Tamil Prince and The Tamil Crown is opening Tamila in Soho, on the former Obica Mozzarella bar, the two-floor restaurant will serve a modern take on South Indian curry house classics, led by executive chef Prince Durairaj, with dishes inspired by his heritage.
 A ground-floor bar will serve South Indian–inspired cocktails, alongside a bold, design-led interior.

 Address: 45 St Martin’s Ln, London WC2N 4HX